deeheber/Danielle-s-Blog/src/content/blog/builders-are-changing.md

 That’s what category 2 looks like to me.
 AI isn’t only helping me build the tool.
 AI is part of how the tool works.

-I wrote more about the architecture and its imperfect parts in [Getting Claude Code off my laptop and onto shared compute](https://danielleheberling.xyz/blog/headless-claude-on-aws/).
+I wrote more about the architecture and its imperfect parts in <a href="https://danielleheberling.xyz/blog/headless-claude-on-aws/" target="_blank" rel="noopener noreferrer">Getting Claude Code off my laptop and onto shared compute</a>.

 ## Prediction